leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

    **Name**: A descriptive name for the VCN.
 It doesn't have to be unique and cannot be changed later in the Console (but you can change it with the API).
 Avoid entering confidential information.

-   **Create in Compartment**: Select a compartment
+   **Create in Compartment**: Select a compartment.

    **IPv4 CIDR Blocks**: Up to five but at least one non-overlapping IPv4 CIDR block for the VCN.
 For example: 172.16.0.0/16.
 You can add or remove CIDR blocks later.
 See [Allowed VCN Size and Address Ranges](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/overview.htm#Allowed)

-   **Use DNS Hostnames in this VCN**: Required for assignment of DNS hostnames to hosts in the VCN, and required if you plan to use the VCN's default DNS feature (called the Internet and VCN Resolver).
+   **Use DNS Hostnames in this VCN**: Required for assignment of DNS hostnames to hosts in the VCN and required if you plan to use the VCN's default DNS feature (called the Internet and VCN Resolver).
+The dialog box automatically displays the corresponding **DNS Domain Name** for the VCN ( *< VCN DNS label >*.oraclevcn.com).
 If the check box is selected, you can specify a DNS label for the VCN or allow the Console to generate one for you.
-The dialog box automatically displays the corresponding **DNS Domain Name** for the VCN (<VCN DNS label>.oraclevcn.com).
 See [DNS in Your Virtual Cloud Network](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/dns.htm#DNS_in_Your_Virtual_Cloud_Network).

    **IPv6 prefixes**: You can request that a single Oracle-allocated IPv6 /56 prefix is assigned to this VCN.
 Alternately, you can set a BYOIPv6 or ULA prefix to the VCN.
 This option is available for all commercial and government regions.
-For more information on IPv6, See [IPv6 Addresses](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/ipv6.htm#IPv6_Addresses).
+For more information on IPv6, see [IPv6 Addresses](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/ipv6.htm#IPv6_Addresses).

    Click **Create VCN**.